Digital collaboration

 Review and update the product vision statement as needed

-Regularly revisit the product vision and making adjustments as needed based on new insights, feedback, and changing market conditions.
+Regularly revisit the product vision and make adjustments as needed based on new insights, feedback, and changing market conditions.
 Here are some specific actions that can help to ensure that the product vision is iterated and refined over time:

-1. Solicit feedback from stakeholders
+1. Solicit feedback from stakeholders.

-2. Stay up-to-date on changes in the market
+2. Stay up-to-date on changes in the market.

-3. Revisit the product roadmap
+3. Revisit the product roadmap.

-4. Be willing to pivot the product vision if necessary
+4. Be willing to pivot the product vision if necessary.

-Iteratively refining the product vision over time can help ensure that the product is well-aligned with changing market conditions, evolving customer needs, and emerging technologies.
+Refining the product vision over time can help ensure that the product is well-aligned with changing market conditions, evolving customer needs, and emerging technologies.

-Product vision template
+Product vision template and example

 There's no one-size-fits-all format for a product vision, but there are tried-and-true templates you can use as a jumping-off point.
 This is a classic, fill-in-the-blank format you can use to guide your thinking.